co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 cd ~/folder1/folder2/
 cd ~/folder1/folder2
 ```
-You can use aliases previously mentioned before to navigate folders as well.
+You can use the aliases previously mentioned to navigate folders as well.
 ```sh
 #running this moves you to the parent folder
 cd ..